ipab-slmc/exotica/exotica/doc/Initialisation.rst

     Optional Eigen::VectorXd StartState = Eigen::VectorXd();
     Optional double StartTime = 0;

-This requries us to specify as scene in which the solver will operate, as well as start states and task maps (which we will look at in a later section).
-In all, after extending both the PlanningSceneInitializer and the Object initialiser (which takes a name and debug argument), the whole initialiser for our UnconstrainedEndPoseProblem looks like this:
+This requires us to specify as scene in which the solver will operate, as well as start states and task maps (which we will look at later).
+In all, after extending both the PlanningSceneInitializer and the Object initializer (which takes a name and debug argument), the whole initializer for our UnconstrainedEndPoseProblem looks like this:

 .. code:: xml